aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 ### Temporary Installation

 Notebooks provide support for bash commands in code cells.
 The line below, when run in a notebook code cell, will temporarily install numpy into a user’s personal account. numpy will then be available for use while the server is running.
 This cell must be run every time the user’s server is restarted.
 Note, this is not a system-wide installation.
-Running the below cells will only install numpy and ggplot2 temporarily into a user’s personal account. (better highlight this)
+Running the below cells will only install numpy and ggplot2 temporarily into a user’s personal account.
 - For python use the below code snippet
 ```
 !pip install numpy